Kiril-Lankov/Complete-responsive-website/edu-website/README.md

 # Create component Hero and add CSS to it
 # Create component Title and add CSS to it
 # Create component Programs and add CSS to it
+# Create component Campus and add CSS to it
-# Create component About and add CSS to it
+# Create component Testimonials and add CSS to it